 Synchronized and energy-adaptive production technology for flexible alignment of industrial processes to a fluctuating energy supply

 Within the scope of the Kopernikus project SynErgie (Synchronized and energy-adaptive production technology for the flexible alignment of industrial processes to a fluctuating energy supply), the Federal Ministry of Education and Research is funding around 60 partners from science, industry and civil society.
-The project group Business & Information System Engineering of Fraunhofer FIT in Augsburg and Bayreuth as well as the University of Augsburg, the Augsburg University of Applied Sciences and the University of Luxembourg are significantly involved in this project.
+The project group Business & Information System Engineering of Fraunhofer FIT in Augsburg and Bayreuth as well as the Augsburg University of Applied Sciences and the University of Luxembourg are significantly involved in this project.
 The second of a total of three planned funding phases is currently underway with a funding volume of around 30 million euros.
 The first funding phase from 2016 to 2019 has already been successfully completed.

 The future of energy